Particular/docs.particular.net/nservicebus/messaging/headers.md

 Headers used to facilitate [retries](/nservicebus/recoverability/).

+> [!NOTE]
-Note: These headers only exist after the first round of immediate reties has finished and are removed before sending a message to the error queue after all allowed retry attempts are exhausted.
+> These headers only exist after the first round of immediate reties has finished and are removed before sending a message to the error queue after all allowed retry attempts are exhausted.

 ### NServiceBus.Retries